It was terrible. The Prom. The tall kid with slicked black hair, who was her date, had crushed her heart. Everything turned that day.

 Coldness seemed to fasten its grip more tightly on her fragile body.
 Her brown hair gently brushed agaist her cheeks as she fell further.

 Then, a flash of red crossed her vision.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ShadedleafWrite a Review